 Volunteering For Oakland (VFO) a 501(C)3 non-profit, is a dynamic all-volunteer group formed in 2009 with the goal of taking Action with projects, events and programs serving our community as a whole.
 Based on our volunteers expressed interest in addressing greater Oakland’s needs, VFO has worked toward improving Education, Healthcare, the Urban Environment, and Voter Registration.

 We don’t “re-invent the wheel” – VFO innovates with new projects and adds value by partnering with non-partisan groups, local social service agencies, and focused governmental programs.
 Our initiatives are shaped by input to and from our board members, all long-time Oakland residents.
 In our actions, we are supported by a variety of donors and work with community oriented participants.
 We are currently focusing on Dictionary Day.
 Our projects, past and present, include the following:

 (2012 – ongoing)

 Volunteering For Oakland became involved with The Dictionary Day Project in January 2012.
 The project entails distributing dictionaries published by The National Dictionary Project to third grade students in Oakland Public Elementary schools.
 In giving dictionaries to the students, VFO volunteers spend thirty to forty minutes in each classroom doing interactive activities with the students.
-Each academic school year, VFO has increased the number of schools and third-graders reached with Dictionary Day.
-In the 2017-2018 academic school year, VFO volunteers have brought Dictionary Day to all third grade classes in 28 schools prior to the shut-down for COVID-19.
+Prior to the COVID-19 pandemic, VFO continually distributed more than 2,000 dictionaries each year to at least 30 OUSD schools.
+During the 2019-2020 academic year, VFO volunteers made presentations to 1,720 students in 65 third grade classes in 28 schools prior to the shut-down for COVID-19.
 During the 2020-2021 academic year, 1,470 dictionaries and scavenger hunts provided by VFO were distributed by OUSD staff at distribution hubs.

 (2013 – 2016)